theAvoidact.com

 The AVOID Act demands that construction firms treat litigation preparation as an ongoing operational function, not a reactive response to service.
 The following steps reflect current best practice.

 First, audit every active case immediately.
-For any pending matter in which a third-party complaint has not been filed, calculate whether the deadline has passed or is approaching, accounting for claim type and the date your answer was served.
+For any pending matter in which a third-party complaint has not been filed, determine whether the 90-day period has passed or is approaching.
 Use the deadline calculator to run this analysis systematically.

 Second, build a 48-hour response protocol for new service.
 When a new lawsuit arrives, the first two business days should be consumed entirely by identifying the relevant subcontractors, locating the governing contracts, confirming insurance requirements, and notifying both defense counsel and coverage counsel of the impleader deadline.